Burnout is a Systemic Workplace Issue: Four Things Employers Should Do

 About one-third of employees in the Asia Pacific reported escalated levels of stress.
 According to the 2022 Global Trends Report by Mercer, 85% of Singaporean workers are at risk of severe burnout (1).

 The effects of burnout are widespread, as seen through collective health decay to the Great Resignation.
-That’s why enforcing organizational systems that combat burnout should be among the most critical priorities at this time.
+That’s why enforcing organisational systems that combat burnout should be among the most critical priorities at this time.

-Signs of Employee Burnout Employers should Recognize
+Signs of Employee Burnout Employers should Recognise

 Hence, as managers and HR leaders, we need to keep our antennas alert and reach out when employees exude the following signs: